What is the IRDF?

 Where can I find more information?

-IRDF information and policies are posted at irdf.mit.edu and ailg.mit.edu/resources/irdf.
-Please note that the IRDF web site is in the process of being updated; for the most current information, contact Pamela Gannon ‘84, Director of FSILG Alumni Programs at pmgannon@mit.edu.
+IRDF information and policies are posted here and on the AILG website.
+For the most current information, contact Anya Kattef ’98, Director of FSILG Alumni Programs.

 A pdf version of the FAQs can be downloaded here